rahuldutta90/project-docs/azure-data-lake-store-net.md

    4. Under **Browse** search **adls**.
 Select and Install `Microsoft.Azure.DataLake.Store`.
 It will install all other necessary packages.

 ## Add the application code
+This section of the article walk you through the main parts of the code.
 There are three main parts to the code.

 1. Obtain the Azure Active Directory token
 2. Use the token to create a Data Lake Store client.